 Siam Motors & Cherdchoomit Gardens

-They are a historical monument, representing the achievements of the family who first introduced Nissan Motors to Thailand.
-The same family also own Siam Country Club and numerous hotels.
-You are free to stop and take those all important selfies with the various trains – planes – automobiles, and to explore the nearby gardens.
+They are a historical monument representing the achievements of the family who first introduced Nissan Motors to Thailand.
+The same family also owns the Siam Country Club and numerous hotels.
+You can stop and take those all-important selfies with the various trains, planes, and automobiles and explore the nearby gardens.

 Read more about Siam Motors & Cherdchoomit Gardens.